kl0u/flink/docs/dev/libs/cep.md

 For example, you can define that a pattern should occur within 10 seconds via the `pattern.within()` method.
 Temporal patterns are supported for both [processing and event time]({{site.baseurl}}/dev/event_time.html).

-<span class="label label-danger">Attention</span> A pattern sequence can only have one temporal constraint.
-If
-multiple such constraints are defined on different individual patterns, then the smallest one is applied.
+{% warn Attention %} A pattern sequence can only have one temporal constraint.
+If multiple such constraints are defined on different individual patterns, then the smallest one is applied.

 <div class="codetabs" markdown="1">